basecamp/pow/MANUAL.md

 `~/.pow` named `default` and point it to the application of your choice.

+This is also a good way to make one of your Pow-served apps available at your IP address on your LAN.
+This way you can test your app on devices which don’t let you edit an `/etc/hosts` file, say… iOS devices?

 ### Customizing Environment Variables ###

 Pow lets you customize the environment in which worker processes